Rich Vogler: Death

-Days before his 40th birthday, Vogler was competing in a nationally broadcast ESPN Thunder Joe James / Pat O'Connor Memorial sprint car event at Salem Speedway.
+Days before his fortieth birthday, Vogler was competing in a nationally broadcast ESPN Thunder Joe James / Pat O'Connor Memorial sprint car event at Salem Speedway.
 He was leading the race at the time, when his car crashed with just over a lap to go.
-Vogler's helmet flew off his head and he suffered severe head injuries that proved to be fatal.
+Vogler's helmet flew off his head and he suffered severe head injuries which killed him instantly.

 Because of USAC rules on a red flag reverting to the previous completed lap, he was declared the winner of the event following his death, which was his 170th win.
 He was scheduled to make his NASCAR Winston Cup (now NASCAR Cup Series) series debut at Pocono Raceway the day after his fatal crash.
-He was awarded a 40th-place finish (as a "Did Not Start").

 The Pocono race was not his first attempted NASCAR Winston Cup start: two weeks before, he entered the Michigan race but failed to qualify.
 At the time, Vogler was scheduled to run the full Winston Cup Series in the near-future for U.S. Racing but was replaced posthumously by Ted Musgrave.